fintechcalgary/FintechCalgaryWebsite/README.md

 ## 👥 Team

-- Project maintained by Fintech Calgary
+- Project maintained by FinTech Calgary
 - University of Calgary